-- 3. Click the Execute button and you should get a widget displayed as per Fig. 2.19. - 4.
-As described in Fig. 2.19, multiple simulations can be performed with varying values for the step size, h.
-Shown in Fig. 2.20 you can see that as h reduces in size, the approximation of the model (2.3) by integration using the Euler method gets more accurate. - 5.
-Now have a play with combining different values for the step size and the number of points to be obtained.
-See if you can answer the following. - (a) How small should h be to accurately simulate a sine wave? - (b) What do you think would happen beyond a single cycle? - (c) Given h = 1, do you obtain a more accurate solution with a large number of points or a small number of points?
+4. As described in Fig. 1.24, multiple simulations can be performed with varying values for the step size, h.
+Shown in Fig. 1.25 you can see that as h reduces in size, the approximation of the model (1.3) by integration using the Euler method gets more accurate.

+Fig. 1.25: Simulation results demonstrating the effect of step size, h, on the accuracy of Euler's method in approximating the solution of (1.3).

+- 5. Now have a play with combining different values for the step size and the number of points to be obtained.
+See if you can answer the following. - 1.
+How small should h be to accurately simulate a sine wave? - 2.
+What do you think would happen beyond a single cycle? - 3.
+Given h = 1, do you obtain a more accurate solution with a large number of points or a small number of points?